goldblocx/api/docs/transactions/external/externaltransactionfromcard.md

-# Creates a new transaction
+# Receiving money from a bank card

 The key attributes for this type of transaction are "transaction_type", "direction" and "external_channel".
 The "transaction_type" must be specified as "External", the "external_channel" field must be equal to "Card"